310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% endbubble %}

 {% bubble Chiaki smileconfident %}
 Anzu!
-On top of the photos at my Circle, could you also take photos of me hanging out at the Basketball Club as an alumni?
+On top of the photos at my Circle, could you also take photos of me hanging out at the Basketball Club as an alumnus?

 My days in Yumenosaki Academy are irreplaceable to me.[^1] It’s because I went through those days that I can work so hard as an idol right now.